cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * DoF Reality P6 Pro https://dofreality.com/product/racing/motion-racing-rig-6-axis-pro-p6/   8000.- CHF

 ## Mixed Reality
-The most immersive!
-You can use a free tool to define what will be rendered by the simulator and what not: you keep your physical panels visible!

 You need
 - Meta Quest 3
 - [OpenKneeboard (Free)](https://openkneeboard.com) or https://flightsim.to/file/64739/color-panel-for-vr-passthrough